sfsu-joseo/CSC645/Projects/P2P-Decentralized-Network/README.md

 pip3 install htpbs
 ```

 # Submission Guidelines

-The due data of this project is on the last day of the semester for this class.
-After you complete and test your project, send an email to the class instructor jortizco@sfsu.edu with the link to the source code of your project in the master branch of your class repository
+This project is due the last day of the semester.
+After you complete and test your project, go to the assignements table, located in main README file, and set this project to "done".
+Projects that are not set to "done" in the table of assignments won't be graded because I will assume that they haven't been completed.
-the subject of the email must be: CSC545-01 Computer Networks: P2P Project Link